 1. Ginger Lemon Tea

 I learned really quick to keep ginger tea on hand when I was pregnant with my first.
 I swear by ginger and its magical healing properties to subside and take away nausea.
 I prefer to add lemon to my ginger tea as it helps take away the nausea even more and makes it easier to drink (if you don’t like ginger).
 Here is my favorite brand.

-These were an item I heard a lot about but never believed they worked until I gave them a try with my current pregnancy.
+These were an item I heard a lot about but never believed they worked until I gave them a try with my second pregnancy.
 I felt like I constantly needed to have something in my mouth, whether it was candy or gum, I couldn’t stand to be without it.
 I decided to try these and ya’ll, I went through a container in less than a week.
 Not only do they taste so good, but they temporarily relieved any nausea I had.
 I used them between meals or when I was busy with Jasper.

 Before I discovered the magic of Preggie Pop Drops, I would chew gum constantly (and I still do).
-I prefer traditional mint flavored gum, but any flavor or your liking will do.
+I prefer traditional mint flavored gum, but any flavor of your liking will do.
 It always helps with any heart burn, reflux, and that metallic taste women sometimes get in their mouth when pregnant.

 I researched the crap out of morning sickness remedies before I ever got pregnant.
 I hate feeling sick and I really hate vomit, so I was prepared to do anything to prevent it.
 I kept coming across B6 vitamins and how effective they were.
 So, after my own research, which I advise everyone else to do, I decided to give them a go.
 Best decision EVER.
 Your B vitamins get depleted when you become pregnant, specifically B6, causing you to become nauseous mixed with all of the hormonal changes.
 I took no more than 100mg a day.